ssstrong1/Group_14_TRACE/README.md

 # Setup
 ### Installation Guide
 > Software Installation Guide: TRACE

-Introduction

-Brief Introduction of Program: The application takes forms 1040, 1099, and W-2 as input for its calculations.
-The application does not consider any dynamic values as all calculations are done offline.
-The application accepts input and displays output through a simple form interface.
-The application will only handle standardized deductions and not additional tax credits.

-The application uses SQLite database files as a portable means of saving the user’s input and its own output for later use.
-Multiple files can be opened in multiple instances of the application.

-Purpose of Installation Guide:
+> Purpose of Installation Guide:

-Simplified Installation: This manual simplifies difficult installation procedures into clear directions.
+> Simplified Installation: This manual simplifies difficult installation procedures into clear directions.
 Installing, uninstalling, and upgrading the software is made simple and straightforward for all users, regardless of expertise level.

 Improved Understanding: By providing information about the software's functionality, this guide helps users better comprehend the underlying technology.
 It encourages self-sufficiency by giving users the ability to configure the software on their own.